conda-forge/gwosc-feedstock/README.md

 Package license: MIT

-Feedstock license: BSD 3-Clause
+Feedstock license: BSD-3-Clause

 Summary: A python interface to the GW Open Science data archive

-The `gwosc` package provides an interface to querying the open data releases hosted on <https://losc.ligo.org> from the LIGO and Virgo gravitational-wave observatories.
+The `gwosc` package provides an interface to querying the open data releases hosted on <https://gw-openscience.org> from the LIGO and Virgo gravitational-wave observatories.